zhgulden/OpenGaussian-/README.md

 ---

 ## 7. Contact
-If you have any question about this project, please feel free to contact [Yanmin Wu](https://yanmin-wu.github.io/): wuyanminmax[AT]gmail.com
+If you have any questions about this project, please feel free to contact [Yanmin Wu](https://yanmin-wu.github.io/): wuyanminmax[AT]gmail.com